 click on artwork or logos to download in high resolution

-THE PINEAPPLE THIEF TO RELEASE NEW ALBUM ‘MAGNOLIA’ ON 15TH SEPTEMBER 2014
+THE PINEAPPLE THIEF NEW ALBUM ‘MAGNOLIA’ OUT NOW

 Recorded at Snap Studios and mixed at Strongroom Studios in London, Magnolia represents the ultimate culmination of songwriter & guitarist Bruce Soord’s ongoing quest to raise spirits and connect.
 A devastating yet uplifting collection of 12 beautifully crafted songs, it showcases the band’s intuitive chemistry and soulful demeanour, cramming a vast array of emotional shades and inspirational ideas into its 47 mesmerising minutes.
 Veering from the strident opening assault of ‘Simple As That’, due to be the first single, through to the cinematic sweep of the closing track ‘Bond’, it marks an important step in the band’s story, while skilfully encapsulating everything that has made their musical journey such a relentlessly fascinating one.